idolize/untold-stories/README.md

 All of the 16x16 tileset images used [can be found on opengameart.org](http://opengameart.org/content/oga-16x16-jrpg-sprites-tiles).
 All credit for the original sprite images goes to [CharlesGabriel](http://opengameart.org/users/charlesgabriel), [MrBeast](http://opengameart.org/users/mrbeast), and [Daniel Siegmund](http://opengameart.org/content/16x16-pixel-art-dungeon-wall-and-cobblestone-floor-tiles), whose work is distributed under the [CC BY license](http://creativecommons.org/licenses/by/3.0/).
 The [forrest tiles](http://opengameart.org/content/forest-tiles) are in the [public domain](http://creativecommons.org/publicdomain/zero/1.0/).

 ### Toolbar Icons
-Toolbar icons are taken from the [Open Icon Library](http://openiconlibrary.sourceforge.net/) and are liscenced under the [CC BY-SA 3.0 licence](http://creativecommons.org/licenses/by-sa/3.0/).
+Toolbar icons are taken from the [Open Icon Library](http://openiconlibrary.sourceforge.net/) and are licensed under the [CC BY-SA 3.0 license](http://creativecommons.org/licenses/by-sa/3.0/).